 - Gas/Domestic Travel: The TrueEarnings® Card from Costco and American Express gives 3% cash back at US gas stations (for purchases up to $4,000 per year (and 1% thereafter), 2% at restaurants & for eligible travel, & 1% cash back on other eligible purchases, including at Costco – which comes back to you in the form of an annual reward coupon.
 The 2% at restaurants is great for when I’m traveling.
 Plus, it’s an AmEx card and Costco membership card (saving you room in your wallet), with no annual fee for Costco members.
 American Express also has great perks, which I highlight in my Costco American Express review.

-- Cash Back Rewards Hacking Card: The Barclaycard Upromise World MasterCard® is the best rewards hacking card at the moment.
+- Online Shopping & All-Around Cash Back Rewards Hacking: The Upromise World MasterCard® is the best rewards hacking card at the moment.
 You can earn 10% or more cash back on eligible online purchases through Upromise, 4% cash back at thousands of participating Upromise dining restaurants, 3% cash back on eligible gas purchases at Exxon or Mobil locations, 2% cash back on eligible movie theater locations, 1% cash back on all other purchases, you start with a $50 cash back bonus after first purchase, there is no annual fee, and there is a 0% intro APR on purchases and balance transfers for 12 months.
 Check out my review on this card for more info.

 - Balance Transfers: The Discover it® card is a well-rounded cash back card with a ton of perks and a really fair fee structure.
 No annual fee.
 No overlimit fee.
 No foreign transaction fee.
 No late fee on your first late payment and they don’t increase your APR for paying late.
-Cash back includes 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in online purchases through December 2013 with free and easy sign-up.
+Cash back includes 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in Restaurant and Movie purchases from January through March 2014 with free and easy sign-up.
 And 1% cash back on all other purchases.
 There is also 0% Intro APR on balance transfers for 18 months.
 And they even give you a free FICO® credit score on your monthly statement.